TheMaster1127/SciTE4HTH/README.md

 ## Features

-- Syntax highlighting for HTH scripts.
+- Syntax highlighting for HTH and HTpy scripts.
 - Keyword completion to assist with scripting.
-- Easy integration with HTH projects.
+- Easy integration with HTH and HTpy projects.